Turkey Meatloaf Muffins

 Recipe Ingredients:

-Here’s everything you’ll need to make this Turkey Meatloaf Muffins recipe, along with instructions for preparing the ingredients.
+Here’s everything you’ll need to make this Turkey Meatloaf Muffins recipe.
 The recipe card below has the exact quantities.

 Ingredients for Turkey Meatloaf Muffins in glass bowls.